SHAliakbari/PersonalAccounting/readme.md

-# PersonalAccounting
+# Personal Accounting: AI-Powered Expense & Receipt Manager

-*Personal expense tracker with detailed transaction management and powerful receipt management, including item-level sharing for accurate expense tracking and financial overview.*
+*An intelligent personal expense tracker with AI-powered receipt processing, detailed transaction management, and item-level expense sharing for a complete financial overview.*

-PersonalAccounting is a C# Blazor web application built with .NET 8 and SQLite, designed to provide comprehensive tracking of personal finances, especially in scenarios involving multiple parties and complex transactions.
-Unlike traditional accounting systems that focus on two-sided transactions, PersonalAccounting utilizes a three-sided model, incorporating an "exchange" or intermediary, to provide a more granular view of your financial activities.
+PersonalAccounting is a C# Blazor Server application built with .NET 8 and SQLite.
+It's designed for meticulous tracking of personal and shared finances, leveraging modern technologies like Azure AI to automate and simplify expense management.

 ## Key Features

-*   **Three-Sided Transaction Model:** Track transactions involving a sender, an exchange (or intermediary), and a receiver.
-This allows for detailed tracking of money flow through complex scenarios.
+*   **Three-Sided Transaction Model:** Track complex transactions involving a sender, an exchange (or intermediary), and a receiver for a granular view of your financial activities.
-*   **Multi-Currency Support:** Handle transactions involving different currencies for the source and destination, with accurate conversion tracking.
-*   **Receipt Management:**
+*   **Advanced Receipt Management:**
-    *   Capture and store digital receipts.
+    *   **AI-Powered OCR:** Uses **Azure AI Document Intelligence** to automatically scan and extract detailed information from uploaded receipts, minimizing manual data entry.
+    *   **Automatic Categorization:** Intelligently assigns categories to receipt items based on historical data, learning from your habits.
-    *   **Item-Level Sharing:** Share individual items from a receipt with others, simplifying expense splitting and reimbursements.
+    *   **Item-Level & Full Receipt Sharing:** Easily split costs by sharing individual items from a receipt or the entire bill with other users.
-    *   Track who paid for the receipt.
-*   **Fee Management:** Account for transaction fees, which can be deducted from either the source or destination currency.
-*   **Detailed Audit Trails:** Maintain a complete history of all transactions, providing a clear and auditable record for tax purposes, dispute resolution, or personal record-keeping.
-*   **User Management:** Each party involved in a transaction can have a dedicated user account, allowing them to log in and view their specific transaction history.
+    *   **Image Processing:** Automatically processes receipt images for optimal OCR results and generates thumbnails for quick reference.
+*   **Comprehensive User Management:**
+    *   Secure, role-based user accounts (Admin and standard users) powered by ASP.NET Core Identity.
+    *   Admin dashboard for managing all users and system settings.
+    *   User profiles with financial details like account/card numbers for easier tracking.
+*   **Interactive Telegram Bot:**
-*   **Telegram Integration:** Receive transaction reports, statements, and other notifications via a dedicated Telegram bot, both for administrators and individual users.
+    *   Receive on-demand financial reports, statements, and notifications directly in Telegram.
-*   **Attachment Support:** Attach multiple files to each transaction, stored securely in Azure Storage, providing additional context and documentation.
+    *   Administrative commands for system maintenance, such as database backup and restore.
+*   **Multi-Currency Support:** Handle transactions across different currencies with clear tracking of conversion rates.
+*   **Secure Cloud Storage:** All attachments and receipt images are securely stored in **Azure Storage**.
+*   **Reporting & Statements:** Generate detailed HTML statements for both transfer requests and receipt expenses.
-*   **SQLite Database:** Uses a local SQLite database for data storage, ensuring privacy and ease of setup.
+*   **Local-First Database:** Uses a local SQLite database for data privacy and ease of setup.
-*   **Blazor Web UI:** Provides a responsive and modern web interface for managing your finances.
+*   **Modern Web UI:** A responsive and interactive Blazor Server interface for managing your finances.

 ## Use Cases

-PersonalAccounting is particularly useful for:
+*   **Automated Expense Splitting:** Perfect for roommates, families, or group trips.
+Just upload a receipt, and the app digitizes it, allowing you to split costs item by item.
+*   **Detailed Financial Record-Keeping:** Maintain meticulous, auditable records for taxes or personal budgeting with a clear history of all transactions.

-*   **Tracking Remittances:** Monitor international money transfers involving multiple intermediaries, ensuring you know exactly where your money is and how much you've paid in fees.
+*   **Tracking Remittances:** Monitor international money transfers involving multiple intermediaries, ensuring you know exactly where your money is and what you've paid in fees.
-*   **Shared Expenses:** Easily manage shared expenses with friends, family, or roommates using the item-level receipt sharing feature.
-*   **Managing Complex Financial Relationships with Third Parties:** Track transactions involving multiple entities, providing a transparent and auditable record of all financial interactions.
-*   **Detailed Financial Record-Keeping:** Maintain meticulous records for legal, tax, or personal reasons, with a clear audit trail of all transactions.

-**Example:**

-A business may use PersonalAccounting to track payments to suppliers through a payment processor.
-The business (source), the payment processor (exchange), and the supplier (destination) each have user accounts and can access relevant transaction details.
-Attachments, such as invoices or contracts, can be associated with each transaction.
-Both the business and the supplier can receive transaction notifications and statements via Telegram.

 ## Technology Stack

 *   C#
-*   Blazor WebAssembly
 *   .NET 8
+*   Blazor Server
+*   Entity Framework Core
 *   SQLite
+*   Azure AI Document Intelligence (for OCR)
-*   Azure Storage
+*   Azure Storage (for file attachments)
 *   Telegram Bot API

 ## Getting Started

-To get started with PersonalAccounting, follow these steps:

 1.  **Clone the repository:**
     ```bash